The home can be a dangerous place for our pets

 What else can you do to protect your pet from being poisoned?
 There are many other simple measures you can put in place to avoid any accidental poisonings, including:

-- Try alternative to baits, such as mice traps.
+- Try alternatives to baits, such as mice traps.

 - Only give medication prescribed by your vet to your pet.